wipu/sidex-vcv/README.md

 Even as is, SidEx is a fun way to play the SID.
 But in the future there will be auxiliary modules that let you control the SID on a higher level, controlling SidEx from higher level concepts.

+## Status

+Some interesting sounds can already be made.
+These are the most important known limitations:

+* some input ranges are not checked, resulting in odd behaviour beyound limits
+* pulse width, ring mod, osc sync input handling is not implemented
+* waveform selection is clumsy: the input value must be the raw nybble divided by 10 (to keep the maximum value 15 within voltage limits, under 10).
+For example pulse waveform is selected with the value 0.4.
+* graphical design of the panel may not please every eye...

 ## Help

 Do you know how to implement the look'n'feel of C64 as a simple SVG required for a VCV plugin panel?
 If you do, your help will be appreciated.